revezone/revezone/README.md

 Revezone is currently in a public beta.
 Please report a [issue](https://github.com/revezone/revezone/issues/new), if you have any suggestions or questions.

 ---
-A new way to use Excalidraw.

-A lightweight productivity tool to build your second brain that integrates enhanced Excalidraw whiteboarding features and Notion-like note-taking.
-Local-first and block-based.
+A lightweight graphic-centric productivity tool to build your Second Brain.

 ![](https://img.alicdn.com/imgextra/i1/O1CN01Fg2uUT1xflodGBz7J_!!6000000006471-2-tps-2952-1706.png)